 The 10% ceiling does not apply to pub employees in other accommodation off site which an employer provides and where free light, heat, etc is also provided.
 In that case the benefit of free utilities provided by the employer must reflect the full cost incurred by the employer in providing these facilities.

-If a pub manager received total net earnings of £12,500 per annum (the figure excludes the benefit of provided living accommodation because it is exempt from an income tax charge) and the connected expenses in respect of the accommodation are £1,295 in the year, the amount of those expenses to be reported under Section 315 is restricted to £1,250 (10% of £12,500).
+If a pub manager received total net earnings of £12,500 per annum (the figure excludes the benefit of provided living accommodation because it’s exempt from an Income Tax charge) and the connected expenses in respect of the accommodation are £1,295 in the year, the amount of those expenses to be reported under section 315 is restricted to £1,250 (10% of £12,500).

 HMRC agreement for public house managers

 To avoid the requirement for live-in public house managers to calculate the benefit under s315 according to the strict letter of the law (as set out above), HMRC agrees annually with the Licensed Victuallers’ Association a flat rate figure which can be reported by all live-in public house managers to represent the amount of the benefit of the connected expenses provided free of charge.
 The figures are set out below.

 |Tax year||Amount to be reported as a benefit|

 |2012 to 2013||£1,240|